tnation14/saltstack-playground/projects/operation-pigeon.md

 ### Concepts
 These are some ideas and terms used throughout the rest of this README.

-#### Stack - an Application's full infrastructure.
+#### Stacks

-A stack consists of a loadbalancer, at least one minion running at least one docker containers, and configuration files (optional).
+A stack is an Application's full infrastructure.
+It consists of a loadbalancer, at least one minion running at least one docker containers, and configuration files (optional).
 A stack has 4 states:
     - release (stack only receives internal traffic)
     - active (stack is receiving production traffic)
     - inactive (stack exists, but is receiving no traffic)